 The eternal flame lit during JFK’s burial in November 1963 was replaced with a permanent natural gas line.
 It features a continuous electronic spark that reignites the flame in case it is extinguished by rain or wind.

-Helpful Tips and Important Rules for Visiting Arlington National Cemetery
+Helpful Tips and Important Reminders for Visiting Arlington National Cemetery

 Have You Visited JFK’s Grave and Eternal Flame in Arlington National Cemetery?